 7 Day Cyclades Crewed Catamaran Itinerary

-8 Day Cyclades Catamaran Itinerary - Dicover Mykonos, Paros, Milos and Santorini on your Greece Yacht Charter
+7 Day Cyclades Catamaran Itinerary - Discover Mykonos, Paros, Milos and Santorini on your Greece Yacht Charter

 Begin your Greek Islands adventure by chartering a yacht from the exciting island of Mykonos and visit ancient relics, beautiful beaches and eat wonderful fresh seafood as you sail from island to island.
-Try out some of the best restaurants in Greece, including the renowned Nammos, Hakkassan Mykonos, and Katrin.
-Make sure to enjoy the peaceful beauty of islands such as Milos and wander the whitewashed streets of Ios to make your next charter your most memorable vacation yet!
+Try out some of the best restaurants in Greece, including the renowned Nammos, Hakkassan, Mykonos, and Katrin.
+Be sure to enjoy the peaceful beauty of islands like Milos and wander the whitewashed streets of Ios to make your next charter your most memorable vacation yet!

 Day 1: Mykonos to Syros and Serifos